AndyGreenPhD/password_cracking_challenges/README.md

 # Password cracking challenges for students

-First things first, all credit for this idea goes to Ming Chow at Tufts University ([@0xmchow](https://twitter.com/0xmchow on Twitter)).
+First things first, all credit for this idea goes to Ming Chow at Tufts University [@0xmchow on Twitter](https://twitter.com/0xmchow)

 Thanks, Ming!